darrylwhitmore/PlexMusicPlaylistExporter/README.md

 ```
 D:\Proj\PlexMusicPlaylistExporter\bin\Release\net9.0\publish\PlexMusicPlaylistExporter ...
 ```
+Also note that playlist names are *case sensitive*, and must be *enclosed in double quotes (")* if they contain embedded spaces.

 This command does not specify an export format, so the default text format is used to produce: ***D:\destination\Sinatra.txt***:
 ```